secretstartups/handbook/demand-generation/digital-marketing/agency/index.html.md

 ### Accruals
 {: #accruals}

-Accruals are submitted to GitLab three business days before the end of the current month.
+Accruals are submitted to GitLab 3 business days before the end of the current month.
 In addition to the actual current monthly spend at the time accruals are due, PMG also includes estimated acrruals based on the forecasted average daily spend.
+Digital Marketing must verify accruals 4-5 business days before the end of the month, making sure all Allocadia IDs/Coupa POs are correct and estimated spends are within range.
 Final accruals are then calculated based on effective media spend and PMG tech & agency fees.
 Note: fees change depending on the media spend tier.

 ### Billing
 {: #billing}